SteveMuiyuro/alx-low_level_programming/0x00-hello_world/README.md

 This program prints exactly with proper grammar, but the outcome is a piece of art, This program prints the size of various types on the computer it is compiled and run on This script enerates the assembly code (Intel syntax) of a C code and save it in an output file.
+This program prints exactly and that piece of art is useful - Dora Korpar, 2015-10-19, followed by a new line, to the standard error.